 RADNOR, Pa.
-(April 26, 2012) – On Saturday, April 21, in celebration of Earth Day, members of the Cabrini College community helped beautify a stretch of the Norristown Schuylkill River Trail, while President Marie Angelella George signed a pledge to ensure that the College’s dedication to environmental efforts will continue.
+(April 26, 2012) – On Saturday, April 21, 2012, in celebration of Earth Day, members of the Cabrini College community helped beautify a stretch of the Norristown Schuylkill River Trail, while President Marie Angelella George signed a pledge to ensure that the College’s dedication to environmental efforts will continue.

 In the morning, 17 students, faculty, staff and alumni traveled to a neglected section of the Norristown Schuylkill River Trail near Lafayette and Franklin streets, where they planted grasses and marigolds, and collected trash and separated recyclables.

-At the Take Care Fair on Tuesday, April 24, participants added to the Recycling Tree, learned about the importance of Earth Day, and received free recyclable pens.
-The final event of Earth Week was an Arbor Day Tree Planting on April 27, when a rare Franklin Tree, Franklinia alatamaha, was planted on campus.
+At the Take Care Fair on Tuesday, April 24, 2012, participants added to the Recycling Tree, learned about the importance of Earth Day, and received free recyclable pens.
+The final event of Earth Week was an Arbor Day Tree Planting on April 27, 2012, when a rare Franklin Tree, Franklinia alatamaha, was planted on campus.